 3) Everybody likes to focus on the house, but the majority of value is in the land.
 Don’t neglect good landscaping when it comes to resale or getting top rental income.

 4) Cut out the middle man by going directly to the workers actually doing the work.
 Any good hustler wants to do more work on the side.
 Just make sure you have a discussion regarding liability.
 It’s also important to have an umbrella policy in case something were to happen.

 5) With good landscaping, not only will you make an economic return when it comes time for resale, you’ll also get a satisfaction return as you look and use the finished product as well.

 Real Estate Recommendations

 Real estate crowdsourcing allows you to be more flexible in your real estate investments by investing beyond just where you live for the best returns possible.
 I also really like CrowdStreet because they offer individual investments in 18-hour cities.
 18-hour cities tend to have higher growth rates and higher cap rates.

 I’ve personally invested $810,000 in real estate crowdfunding so far after selling my SF rental house in 2017.
 So far so good as I diversify my real estate holdings and earn more income passively.

 Refinance your mortgage: Check out Credible, my favorite mortgage marketplace where prequalified lenders compete for your business.
 You can get competitive, real quotes in under three minutes for free.
-Mortgage rates are down to ALL-TIME lows.
-Take advantage!
+Refinance your mortgage before rates go up.